 8. Dropbox with Python

-On its IPO date in March 2018, Dropbox was valued at $9.2 Billion.
-Dropbox was so serious about extensively using Python that they poached its creator Guido Van Rossum from Google.
-A few of the changes that he and his team effectuated at Dropbox were to enable the sharing of data stories amongst users of the Dropbox community.
+On its IPO date on March 2018, Dropbox was valued at $9.2 Billion.
+Dropbox was so serious about using Python that they poached its creator Guido Van Rossum from Google.
+In essence, Dropbox is a Python based software company.
+A few of the changes that he and his team effectuated at Dropbox were to enable sharing of data stories amongst users of the Dropbox community.
 Its client-side programs are programmed in Python while taking the support of the libraries on Mac and Windows to deliver a seamless experience.
 The Dropbox engineers have also released an API in Python that lets external developers evaluate the present mindset of the Dropbox tech team.

 How long does it take to learn Python?